PIN-AI/Subnet/docs/scripts_guide.md

 - Config files may contain sensitive data (private keys)
 - Use restrictive file permissions: `chmod 600 config/config.yaml`
 - Consider using environment variables instead of config files for production

-### Registry Service

-- Registry CLI tools are read-only by default
-- Heartbeat endpoints should be authenticated in production
-- Use firewall rules to restrict registry access

 ---